Co-CEO and Co-Founder

 David G. Donald can trace his entrepreneurial roots to his mother, who operated her own small business as a single mom.
 When he started his professional career, Donald co-founded Keystone Staffing with his mother, leaning on her business experience to guide them.

 Donald eventually moved on to another staffing company, where he met Ryan Clark.
 In 2005, the pair founded PeopleShare, the staffing firm where Donald serves as co-CEO.
 The business has grown to one of the 100 largest staffing companies in the country and has been recognized on the Inc. 500 and Best Places to Work lists multiple times.
-Along the way, PeopleShare acquired companies in Virginia and Illinois and now operates in more than 40 states with more than 30 offices.
+Along the way, PeopleShare acquired companies in Virginia, Illinois, and North Carolina, and now operates in 8 states with more than 40 offices.